Published on October 25th, 2017 | by Brandon H0

 1. What are some things that you love?

-Among the many things I love, living and running a business in Houston, Texas, certainly ranks near the top of the list.
-Also, for as long as I can remember I’ve been fascinated by anything and everything associated with computer software and web development, which is why I was so enthusiastic about pursuing my current endeavor that eventually became Lubbat Development.
+Among the many things I love, living and running a business in Florida certainly ranks near the top of the list.
+Also, for as long as I can remember I’ve been fascinated by anything and everything associated with computer software and web development, which is why I was so enthusiastic about pursuing my current endeavor.

 2. What’s your favorite type of food?

 There’s a lot to love about living in Houston, and the food here seems to just keep getting better and better.
-It’s hard to imagine any place with better barbecue joints than Houston, and there are quite a few Cajun-style restaurants I enjoy as well.
-It’s difficult to choose just one favorite with so many great options, but I’d never turn down an invitation for a meal featuring local specialties like wings and waffles or ribs — especially the beef ribs they serve up at Killen’s Barbecue.
+It’s hard to imagine any place with better barbecue joints than Florida, and there are quite a few Cajun-style restaurants I enjoy as well.
+It’s difficult to choose just one favorite with so many great options, but I’d never turn down an invitation for a meal featuring local specialties like wings and waffles or ribs.

 3. Describe your typical day.